 - Manual labor

-To effectively treat golfer’s elbow, an Orthopaedic Institute of Central Jersey (OIOCJ) first determines exactly what is causing it.
+To effectively treat golfer’s elbow, an Orthopaedic Institute of Central Jersey (OICJ) first determines exactly what is causing it.
 A thorough medical history is obtained and a physical examination is performed.
 An official diagnosis is made and a customized treatment plan is prescribed.

 How is Golfer’s Elbow Treated?